 Fleur du Cap has been ranked amongst the world’s finest Chardonnays as one of only two South African wines to receive a gold medal at the 2015 Chardonnay du Monde competition in Burgundy, France.

 Chardonnay du Monde is an annual international wine competition dedicated to showcasing the diversity and richness of this noble variety by honouring the world’s best renditions.
-In total 826 Chardonnays from 41 countries participated this year, with Fleur du Cap brining home gold and silverware.
+In total 826 Chardonnays from 41 countries participated this year, with Fleur du Cap bringing home gold and silverware.

 Fleur du Cap’s gold medal went to the Unfiltered Chardonnay 2014 while the Bergkelder Selection Chardonnay 2013 clinched silver.